eventide-project/contributor-assets/protocols/generalized-contributor-bill-of-rights.md

-# Eventide Generalized Contributor Bill of Rights
+# Eventide Contributor Bill of Rights

 ### AS A CONTRIBUTOR: